akashrchandran/spotify-lyrics-api/README.md

 > [!WARNING]
 > This project is probably against Spotify TOS.
 Use at your own risks.

+> [!NOTE]
+> Changed this project into a template repository, deploy your own version.
+If you need help, don't hesitate to open an issue.
  # Install using Composer
 ```
 composer require akashrchandran/spotify-lyrics-api